*This post may contain affiliate links. Please see my disclosure for more details!*

 My family manage to eat them all!
 (You can tell we are healthy.)
 But seriously, I love them.
 I had so many requests for this one that I couldn’t resist – why would I want to disappoint my readers?

-The base is crunchy from Digestive Biscuits.
-The topping is creamy, sweet, and the ever so slight hint of the chocolate is a marriage made in heaven with the chunks of Crunchie that are dotted about inside.
+The base is crunchy from digestive biscuits.
+The filling is creamy, sweet, with a delicious marriage of chocolate and chunks of Crunchie that are dotted about inside.

 I did worry that the lady at the checkout was judging me when I bought 3 multipacks of Crunchies, but who cares – its so yummy!
 Next time I will use self-service!
 But of course the decorating like this is optional – I just love it like this!